 What is Duplicate Content?

-Google puts duplicate content into the same category as low quality content, and it’s fair to say that if you don’t have lots of original, remarkable and unique content, you will not rank high in the Google search results.
+Google puts duplicate content into the same category as low quality content.
+It’s fair to say that if you don’t have lots of original, remarkable and unique content, you will not rank high on Google.
 If you have content that exactly matches the content on a high authority site, your webpage will be filtered out of the search results even if it is relevant to the search query.

 Issues that duplicate content can create include

 - Links to duplicate content pages represent a waste of link juice.
-This means that if the homepage has 100 natural inbound links, the major search engines gives the duplicate pages credit separately to each page, not in a combined manner.
+E.g. if the homepage has 100 natural inbound links, the major search engines gives the duplicate pages credit separately to each page.

-- The search engines will dilute the metrics of the webpage such as TrustRank, PageRank, authority, etc. by sharing them between multiple versions of the same page;
+- The search engines will dilute the metrics of the webpage such as TrustRank, PageRank, authority, etc. It will share them between multiple versions of the same page;

 - Search ranking can be impacted negatively.

 Note that the search engines may consider two pages duplicates even if only part of the page is duplicated.
-For instance, if you use the same headings, page title, web copy and Meta description tags on multiple pages, the search engine spider will interpret them as duplicate pages, even if they are not exactly the same.
+For instance, if you use the same html headings, page title, web copy and Meta description tags on multiple pages, the search engine spider could interpret them as duplicate pages, even if they are not exactly the same.

 Common Causes of Duplicate Content